Reethi20/ElectricianContractorManagementSystem/README.md

 ### Shravana

 Handled authentication and dashboard functionality.
-Worked on login, registration, validation, and displaying dynamic data.
+Worked on login, registration.

 ---